Margoju/GoodVibes-2/README.md

 o  TS                           4.72      -0.46          3.53     -15.85     -16.37         19.39         19.90
    ************************************************************************************************************
 ```
 A `.yaml` file is given to the `--pes` argument which specifies the reaction: `Catalyst + Substrate -> TS`.
-Because multiple conformers for the catalysts and transition states have been provided, GoodVibes will calculate a correction to the free energy based on the number of accessible conformations based on the Boltzmann-weighted energies of the conformers.
+Because multiple conformers for the catalysts and transition states have been provided, GoodVibes2 will calculate a correction to the free energy based on the number of accessible conformations based on the Boltzmann-weighted energies of the conformers.
 To turn this correction off, `--nogconf` should be specified.
 An example `.yaml` file is shown below to show how these files should be formatted.

 #### Example 10: Stereoselectivity and Boltzmann populations